phantombuster/nickjs/README.md

 The following environment variables have an effect on NickJS:

-- `CHROME_PATH`: **specifies where to find the Google Chrome binary — this is important!** Example: `"/Applications/Google Chrome.app/Contents/MacOS/Google Chrome”`
+- `CHROME_PATH`: **specifies where to find the Google Chrome binary — this is important!** Example: `"/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"`
 - `NICKJS_LOAD_IMAGES` (0 or 1): disables image loading (equivalent to NickJS' constructor option `loadImages`)
 - `NICKJS_NO_SANDBOX` (0 or 1): disables Chrome's sandboxing (no effect when the CasperJS+PhantomJS driver is used)
 - `NICKJS_PROXY` or `http_proxy`: see below